Super League Basketball

 Super League Basketball (SLB) is a men's professional basketball league established in 2024.
 The competition replaced the former British Basketball League (BBL) as the top-level men's basketball competition in Great Britain.

 History

 From 1987, the British Basketball League (BBL) was the pre-eminent basketball competition in Great Britain.
 By May 2024, Basketball League Ltd (BLL), the operating company behind the BBL, was in severe financial difficulties.
-Due to this uncertainty, the British Basketball Federation (BBF) terminated BLL's operating license to run the men's professional league, with immediate effect.
+Due to this uncertainty, the British Basketball Federation (BBF) terminated BLL's operating licence to run the men's professional league, with immediate effect.
 On the same day a new organisation, Premier Basketball Limited, was formed by a consortium of existing basketball teams formerly of the BBL.
-The consortium, led by Sarah Backovic, director of Sheffield Sharks, was granted a three-year license by the BBF to operate the top-level men's basketball competition, in place of the former BBL.
+The consortium, led by Sarah Backovic, director of Sheffield Sharks, was granted a three-year licence by the BBF to operate the top-level men's basketball competition, in place of the former BBL.

 On 2 August 2024, "Super League Basketball" was announced as the name for the new competition.

+Expansion

+Plans for a new professional team emerged in August 2025, when SLB was reported to be seeking a tenth member club with backing from an American investor.
+Liverpool was identified as the league's principal expansion target during August and September 2025.

+Liverpool Basketball was announced publicly on 5 August 2026, ahead of the 2026–27 season.
+The team is owned by Kings Dock Sports Group Ltd, the sports holding company founded by media executive and sports investor Jason Dolan.
+The launch returned top-flight men's professional basketball to Liverpool for the first time in more than a decade; the Mersey Tigers had played at the same arena from 2008 to 2010.